Population Health Management: An Evolving Approach to Medicine

 - Improve the financial outcome and lower medical costs: PHM aims to allocate resources more efficiently, as well as manage and prevent chronic diseases to lower healthcare costs.

 - Improve clinical proficiency: There are many gaps in the healthcare system that can be identified through process and outcome metrics.
 Creating and following through with initiatives that improve things such as physician relationships, onboarding and recruitment increase the proficiency of health organizations.
 This helps healthcare professionals work at a higher level of performance, which will in turn improve the overall population health.
-The Ascend and Scout solutions from Marketware are great examples of how a system helps providers discover and complete initiatives from data insights.
+Marketware’s PRM and data solutions are great examples of how a system helps providers discover and complete initiatives from data insights.

 - Improve patient engagement: Engaging patients and encouraging them to take initiative with their health keeps people healthy and, therefore, keeps them out of care facilities and other healthcare centers.